The Seventh Day (2021) Review

 In the present day, Father Peter is now a cynical veteran, assigned to train Father Daniel (Vadhir Derbez, How to Be a Latin Lover) in the rites of exorcism.
 Something doesn’t seem thrilled about.
 He gives him one day to prove that he’s worth training.
 The forces of Hell are going to give him the chance to do just that.

 Writer/director Justin P. Lange’s previous film, The Dark, put a fresh and effective spin on the flesh-eating undead.
 Now he’s turned his attention to the exorcism film, trying to reinvent it as well.
 What he ended up with was a supernatural take on Training Day.

 Things don’t get any better as The Seventh Day goes on.
-It should surprise absolutely no one that Charlie is possessed, a Ouija Board is involved as is the exorcism we see at the start of the film.
+It should surprise absolutely no one that Charlie is possessed, an Ouija Board is involved, as is the exorcism we see at the start of the film.
 Likewise, we get levitation and the child speaking in a deep demonic voice, it’s all here.

 Despite several characters meeting nasty fates, the gore is mostly kept offscreen.
 Perhaps if we’d gotten a good look at just what this demon was capable of it might have seemed more imposing.
 Even if it didn’t, at least it would have added some badly needed spice to The Seventh Day.

 Lange has proven he has talent and can deliver a superior film.
 He needs to go back and take a long look at what made The Dark work before he makes his next film.
 Unless he wants a career pushing out generic, by the numbers, DTV fodder.

 Vertical Entertainment will release The Seventh Day to select theatres and on-demand services on March 26th.
 You can check their Facebook page for details.